raspberrypilearning/rpf-project-creation-process/en/step_5.md

 --- task ---

 ### Code Formatting
-- Inline code is wrapped in backticks, like``move 10 steps``
+- Inline code is wrapped in backticks, like `move 10 steps`
 - Scratch block references are written like this:

 `Looks`{:class="block3looks"}
 `Sound`{:class="block3sound"}

- (These class attributes style the block to colour in the same style as they are in Scratch.)
+- These class attributes style the block to colour in the same style as they are in Scratch

 - Longer code examples use triple backticks:

 ```
 print('Hello World!')